Tropical Storm Meari (2011): South Korea

 On June 25, meteorologists and local media in South Korea began warning residents of the approaching storm.
 The main concern was for heavy, flooding rains falling at rates up to 30 mm per hour with even heavier amounts in the mountains.
 In order to prevent contamination of rivers, the government announced that it would closely monitor the 113 disposal sites near streams or on slopes.
 Offshore, large swells of 7 to 8 m were expected.
 Across the country, 46 flights were canceled and 118 ships were ordered to remain at port.
 Typhoon warnings were raised for much of the country, mainly northern provinces, and storm warnings were issued for southern provinces.

 Impact

 Philippines

-Due to the large size of Meari, heavy rains associated with the storm fell across much of the Philippines starting on June 22.
+Due to the large size of Meari, heavy rains associated with the storm fell across much of the Philippines starting on June 22 due to the southwest monsoon enhanced by the said storm.
 Within two days, parts of Metro Manila were submerged in up to 1.5 m of water and multiple dams neared their critical or spill level.
+In all, 12 people were killed, 4 people were injured, and 12 others went missing in country, and Meari caused a loss of Php647 million (US$14.9 million).